 My Secondary zone status reads error: Unable to look up SOA records why is the transfer failing?

 There are a few reasons as to why your secondary zones AXFR transfer may fail.
-One common culprit is forgetting to whitelist our XFR nodes (184.108.40.206 and 220.127.116.11) at your primary DNS provider.
+One common culprit is forgetting to whitelist our XFR node (184.108.40.206) at your primary DNS provider.
 Without this step, all SOA lookups from our XFR node will surely fail even if the primary IP provided is correct.

 Will the intelligent routing configurations at my primary DNS provider transfer over to my NS1 secondary zone?